Phantasus/Cuis-Smalltalk-Slang/Journal.md

 now almost one year.
 A timespan where you can forget an API easily.
 Anyway.. the response did hurt, let's move on.

+So let's summarize my current desing opinios:

+1. Specialize on FFI Plugins first, as this is my current usecase I want to have in Slang.
+2. Allow any object which implements the Slang selectors to be able to be translated using a code generator to a target language.
+3. Remove all the old gunk from Slang.
+As it hinders development and introduces magical thinking about the codebase as most of the added functionality in there was tailored to the VMMaker.
+4. Extract out the stuff which is more system specific and move it into a replaceable adapter object (`SlangSystemAdapter`).
+5. Remove C specific part as it hinders switching out the translation code generator.
+For example I have peaked over what Vanessa Freudenberg and others wrote in the SqueakJS VMMaker and it tries to wiggle around the C constructs in Slang, which is not ideal.

+Ok, finally I removed following selectors, as these are very C specific and harder to map to other languages:

+- `isDefined:inSmalltalk:comment:ifTrue`
+- `cCode:inSmalltalk:`
+- `cppIf:ifTrue:ifFalse:`
+- `isDefined:inSmalltalk:comment:ifTrue:ifFalse:`
+- `isDefined:inSmalltalk:comment:ifTrue: .`
+- `isDefinedTrueExpression:inSmalltalk:comment:ifTrue:ifFalse:`
+- `preprocessorExpression:`
+- `cPreprocessorDirective:`

+Let's see if I can find replacements for these valid concepts, but in the end they are are an ad-hoc solution to the actual problem of working with `#ifdef`, `#define X`, `#pragma` constructs, how can we keep these language constructs out of Slang, so that they don't leak into the system?
+If you remove them you have a proper object which can do things and not some thing which is only good for being translated to C.

 ## 26th May 2020 (jpb)